 8. Nasi Tomato

 As the name suggests, nasi tomato features tomatoes as its main ingredient.
 The tomatoes can be in the form of tomato sauce or paste.
 Besides tomatoes, it may also contain milk, garlic, onion, ginger, and dried spices.
 Nasi tomato is best paired with ayam masak merah (spicy tomato chicken) and pickled vegetables.

 Literally meaning “turmeric rice”, nasi kunyit is often prepared to celebrate special events such as a wedding, graduation, the birth of a baby, or the arrival of an important guest.
 So, if you go to someone’s house and they cook this, you should feel very special!

 Nasi kunyit typically uses glutinous rice and is eaten with meat curry or rendang.

 Eating at a banana-leaf restaurant is, in itself, a cool experience.
 Instead of plates, food is served on banana leaves.
 This style of eating originated from Southern India, but has become popular in Malaysia as well.

 You can usually find all types of South Indian food in there, including roti, idli, and dosa, but the most popular dish is the rice thali set, which is white rice served with a variety of side dishes and curries.
 This can be with or without meat.
 Trying to get the curries to stay on the flat banana leaf requires some skill, so make sure you don’t pour too much liquid on your food if you don’t want it to drip down the table and onto your lap.

-Traditionally, banana-leaf rice is eaten with the hand.
+Traditionally, banana-leaf rice is eaten with fingers instead of cutlery.
 And at the end of the meal, it is considered a courtesy to fold the banana leaf (front fold indicating satisfaction, and backfold indicating displeasure).